Belvès,

 It is a village that reveals itself slowly - and rewards those who take their time.

-Follow the curve of the old ramparts, pass through stone archways, and discover hidden corners that feel unchanged for centuries.
+Follow the curve of the old fortress walls, pass through stone archways, and discover hidden corners that feel unchanged for centuries.

 Beneath the village lies a network of cave homes - a rare glimpse into how people once lived, carved directly in to the rock.